xmppclient/era-archived/README.md

 the era.dll is the dll for era first release! https://www.youtube.com/watch?v=6N6hlD1DcHE    this is a video made by Mineluke that shows that dll.

-Era If u are seeing this i posted this to remind pepole of how good was era now that its shutting down. i dont mean any harm.